Menu

 LET'S BUILD BETTER COMMUNITIES.

-We connect people with special needs with programs and services that help them to live with dignity, freedom and joy.
+We connect individuals with disabilities to programs and services that enable them to live with dignity, freedom, and joy.

 YOU CAN COUNT ON US TO:

-• Demonstrate and value initiative – we will draw on our 40+ years’ of experience serving individuals with special needs as we develop new programs and new ways of bringing services to them
+Demonstrate and value initiative – we will draw on our almost 50 years’ of experience serving individuals with special needs as we develop new programs and new ways of bringing services to them

 THE STORY OF OUR SYMBOL